metrico/otel-collector/receiver/pyroscopereceiver/README.md

 - `timeout`: sets the server reponse timeout.
 Default is 10 seconds.
 - `metrics`: configures the metrics collection for the Pyroscope receiver.
     - `enable`: enables or disables metrics collection.
 Default is true.
-    - `exclude_labels`: a list of label names to exclude from the metrics.
+    - `exclude_labels`: a list of metrics and label names to exclude from the metrics.
+       Available metrics are listed further.
+Metric name may be empty.
 Available labels are:
       - `service`: name of the service provided the pprof request
       - `type`: type of pprof request (jfr or pprof)
       - `encoding`: not used, empty